13 Animals With Big Heads

 by Tama Leaver is licensed under CC BY 2.0

 The rhinoceros is an extremely massive and imposing creature.
-Five species of rhinoceros have been identified; three are found in Asia and two in Africa.
+Five species have been identified, three of which are found in Asia and two in Africa.

 The upper portion of a rhino’s snout is where one or two enormous horns are situated.